adaburrows/adaburrows.github.io/content/docs/math-explorations/real-exponents/index.md

 {{< katex display >}}\sqrt{2} = 2^{\frac{1}{2}}{{< /katex >}}

 By looking at that with the mental framework my teachers had equiped me with it meant that two is being multiplied by itself one-half times.
-This of course, made no sense.
+This, of course, made no sense.
 How can one apply an operation a fractional amount of times?
 So then I wondered if looking at this in terms of addition would help, but that was a fractional amount too:

 {{< katex display >}}
 \begin{aligned}